Find out more about our research ....

 2020 Annual Research Grant and Otago Medical School Foundation Trust / Biomedical Sciences Dean’s Fund

 2021 Otago Medical School Foundation Trust / Biomedical Sciences Dean’s Fund

 2021 Flexible Research Programme

-The Pletzer lab has received funding from HRC (2019 NZ-China Biomedical Research Alliance), Maurice Wilkins Centre (2021 Flexible Research Programme), the University of Otago Research Grant and the Otago Medical Research Foundation (2020 Laurenson Bequest and Annual Grant) and Otago Medical School Foundation Trust (2020 Dean’s Bequest).
+The Pletzer lab has received funding from HRC (2019 NZ-China Biomedical Research Alliance), Maurice Wilkins Centre (2021 Flexible Research Programme), the University of Otago Research Grant and the Otago Medical Research Foundation (2020 Laurenson Bequest and Annual Grant) and Otago Medical School Foundation Trust (2020 and 2021 Dean’s Bequest).